Inference in Functional Linear Quantile Regression: Simulation

-We use the proposed adjusted Wald test using a number of fPC selected via the PVE criterion and using PVE=95\%.
-The {\tt R} package {\it refund}~\citep{refund:15} is used to estimate the fPC scores.
-We investigate the performance of the test for low and high level of measurement error in the functional covariate ($\sigma = 0.05$ and $\sigma = 1$ respectively), for two sets of quantile levels - $\mathcal{U}_1 = \{0.1, 0.2, 0.3, 0.4\}$, containing one-sided quantile levels, and $\mathcal{U}_2 = \{0.1, 0.2, 0.6, 0.7\}$ with two-sided quantile levels - and for varying sample sizes $n$ from $100$ to $5000$.
-We compare the proposed testing procedure with existing alternatives in terms of the Type I error and power performance when the sampling design of the functional covariate $\{t_{ij}:j=1 \ldots, m_i\}$ is regular across $i$'s and dense, as well as when the sampling design irregular and sparse.
+We implement the proposed adjusted Wald test using a number of fPC selected via the PVE criterion with PVE=95\%.
+We use the {\tt R} package {\it refund}~\citep{refund:15} to estimate the fPC scores, where the individual trajectory is reconstructed using penalized regression splines via the function {\it gam} and the smoothing parameter is selected using the restricted maximum likelihood approach.
+We investigate the performance of the proposed test for low and high level of measurement error in the functional covariate ($\sigma = 0.05$ and $\sigma = 1$ respectively), for varying sample sizes $n$ from $100$ to $5000$.
+For the functional covariates, we consider a dense design in Section~\ref{section:sim.dense}, a sparse design in Section~\ref{section:sim.sparse}, and a setting when $p_0$ diverges in Section~\ref{section:large.p.0}.